PetrKryslUCSD/DataDrop.jl/README.md

 - Store and retrieve dictionaries of values using the JSON format.

-To store and retrieve data is as simple as
+To store and retrieve matrix data is as simple as
 ```
 julia> using DataDrop